-V. ALTERNATIVE PROBABILITY SYSTEMS II: EXAMPLES AND APPLICATIONS [19 - 3 December].
+V. ALTERNATIVE PROBABILITY SYSTEMS II: EXAMPLES AND APPLICATIONS [7 - 14 November.
+No class on 21 November]

 Having examined the theoretical underpinnings of alternative systems of probabilistic reasoning, we will examine what each produces in applications in different inferential contexts in which different forms and combinations of evidence are encountered.
 In some cases, our examination will consist of sensitivity analyses performed on probabilistic expressions designed to capture various forms and combinations of evidence.
 It is in this process that we begin to observe how many important and interesting evidential and inferential subtleties lie just below the surface of even the "simplest" of probabilistic reasoning tasks.
 These subtleties, if recognized, can be exploited in our probabilistic reasoning.